 95, to the Tlon Corporation.
 50, to urbit.org, the future community foundation.
 40, to Tlon employees and their family members (24 to Curtis, who started in 2002; 16 to everyone else, who started in 2014).
 34, to outside investors in Tlon.
 37, to 33 other individuals, who donated to the project, contributed code or services, won a contest, or were just in the right place at the right time.

 Distribution of stars is much more difficult to know.
-There is an active market for stars on OpenSea, so we know that they are changing hands frequently, but checking the number of distinct Ethereum addresses that hold stars does not tell you very much information since there are many legitimate reasons one person might hold each of their stars at different addresses.
+There is an active market for stars on OpenSea, so we know that they are changing hands frequently, but checking the number of distinct Ethereum addresses that hold stars does not tell you very much information since a single person can control multiple adresses.

 Software and smart contracts

 As was written in The DAO as a Lesson in Decentralized Governance, we are keenly aware of the threat of decentralization theater.
 Urbit has undergone steady progress towards decentralization, and with the developments we outline below, it’s never been more clear that the project is beginning to leave the cradle of Tlon.
-It’s also important to note that decentralization of a project is always a procession away from an initial centralized state—you cannot go from A to Z without first traversing every letter in between.
-While Urbit was centralized during its earliest stages, the journey towards a network owned and controlled by the users is now well underway.
+It’s also important to note that the decentralization of a project is always a movement away from an initial centralized state—you cannot go from A to Z without first traversing every letter in between.
+While Urbit was centralized at the beginning, the journey towards a network owned and controlled by the users is now well underway.

 In the past, nearly all Urbit software was written by Tlon.
-While Tlon is still the only corporation actively updating Urbit’s MIT-licensed open source software, namely Vere (the runtime), and Arvo (the kernel), unaffiliated individuals have been making enormous contributions to Urbit over the past couple of years via the grants program.
+While Tlon is still the only corporation actively updating Urbit’s MIT-licensed open source software, namely Vere (the runtime), Arvo (the kernel), Landscape (the client), and Bridge (the ID manager), unaffiliated individuals have been making enormous contributions to Urbit over the past couple of years via the grants program.
 Recent examples include the Bitcoin node and wallet integration, WebRTC integration, Port, an Urbit installer and ship manager, and

 |fuse, an important primitive for 3rd party software distribution.